 Let’s focus on the CRNA school interview first.
 But if you’d like to start with the CRNA application process, click here.

 Click this link if you prefer to dive into the CRNA school interview questions.

-If you’ve already done a lot of research, but don’t feel confident enough to pass the CRNA school interview, click this link for a guide where you will discover strategies used by current CRNA students to get into school.
+If you’ve already done a lot of research, but don’t feel confident enough to pass the CRNA school interview, click this link.
+Here you will for a guide where you will discover strategies used by current CRNA students to get into school.

 What is the proper CRNA school interview attire and look?

 Some of you might think that dressing right for the interview isn’t critical.
 Actually, it is.
 Remember, the first impression is always important as you might never get a chance to make a second one.

 Like it or not, your appearance shows how you perceive yourself; it’s part of the package in the interview process.
 So take extra care to look polished and well-groomed because when you feel good about yourself, you will exude confidence.
 In short, look like the self-assured professional that you are.